March winds

 Salal (Gaultheria shalon) at the edible bus stop.
 It can handle dry conditions but the combination of extreme heat, dryness and thrips was hard.

-Salal (Gaultheria shalon) at the edible bus stop.
+Salal (Gaultheria shallon) at the edible bus stop.
 It can handle dry conditions but the combination of extreme heat, dryness, greenhouse thrips (Heliothrips haemorrhoidalis) and no irrigation was hard for it.
 It’s a tough plant.
 It should survive.

 English oak (Quercus robur) at the northwest edge of section C. It's hard to imagine one hot summer without water would be enough to kill it, but it's not looking good